Step 9: Production Ready #

 vin_supply:

-name: vin_supply # Required — matches the dict key
+name: vin_supply # Required (by convention, the dict key)

 instrument: psu # From station config